sjhoeksma/docs4it/README.md

 # License

-The template work is licensed under a [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).
-We used content from other public website and therefor included the link to the orignal materials as reference.
+We used a lot of content from public available sources, for which we have included a link to the orignal materials as reference.
+Any other material or the Jekyll templateis licensed under a [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).

 [1]: http://jekyllrb.com
 [2]: http://pages.github.com/